-If a child is not collected at the end of the session/day, we will bring the child in to wait by the School Office and try to make contact with parents/carers.
+If a child is not collected at the end of the session/day, we will bring the child in to wait by the School Office as try to contact parents/carers.
 We will try all emergency contacts to establish where the person collecting the child is.
 If the parent is later than 10 minutes then the child will be put into After School Club.
-If the child is not collected from After School Club, the After School Club manager will contact the headteacher who will make arrangements to cover this.
-During this time, the school will continue to make contact with parents/carers
+If the child is not collected from After School Club, staff will contact the Headteacher who will make arrangements to cover this.
+During this time, the school will continue to contact parents/carers.